oasisprotocol/docs/docs/dapp/sapphire/quickstart.md

 [@oasisprotocol/sapphire-paratime]: https://www.npmjs.com/package/@oasisprotocol/sapphire-paratime

-## Create a Sapphire-Native dapp
+## Create a Sapphire-Native dApp

 Porting an existing Eth app is cool, and can already provide benefits like protecting against MEV.
-However, starting from scratch with confidentiality in mind can unlock some really novel dapps and provide a [higher level of security].
+However, starting from scratch with confidentiality in mind can unlock some really novel dApps and provide a [higher level of security].

-One simple-but-useful dapp that takes advantage of confidentiality is a [dead person's switch] that reveals a secret (let's say the encryption key to a data trove) if the operator fails to re-up before too long.
+One simple-but-useful dApp that takes advantage of confidentiality is a [dead person's switch] that reveals a secret (let's say the encryption key to a data trove) if the operator fails to re-up before too long.
 Let's make it happen!